kurtamohler/spacetimelib/_sources/getting-started.md.txt

 to find the event's coordinates in the other frame.
 In SpacetimeLib, the [`spacetime.boost`](spacetime.boost) function performs a rotation-free Lorentz transformation, also known as a Lorentz boost.
-A Lorentz boost is just a Lorentz transformation in which the two reference frames's corresponding spatial dimensions are pointed in the same directions.
+A Lorentz boost is just a Lorentz transformation in which the two reference frames' corresponding spatial dimensions are pointed in the same directions.
 In other words, the frames have different relative velocities, but not different relative spatial rotations.